27theo/reading/README.md

 #### Lessons learned from 15 years of SumatraPDF: an open-source Windows app. [[link]](https://blog.kowalczyk.info/article/2f72237a4230410a888acbfce3dc0864/lessons-learned-from-15-years-of-sumatrapdf-an-open-source-windows-app.html)
 By Krzysztof Kowalczyk.
 A collection of advice from his experience working on his mostly-2-man project, the SumatraPDF PDF reader.
 Tips on open-source, solo work and good management practice.

+#### The Laws of Online World Design. [[link]](https://www.raphkoster.com/games/laws-of-online-world-design/the-laws-of-online-world-design/)
+By Raph Koster.
+A series of interesting observations about the design and upkeep of online worlds.

 ## Blogs of interest

 #### Computers Are Bad. [[link]](https://computer.rip)